elisseck/hm-public/README.md

 A full import of Bios can be run by updating the configuration in the Administration screens and checking the box that indicates rebuilding of the ingestion tables.

+Note the bio import now also needs to export the Accession route map after it runs and the Apache map needs to be converted to the db format.

+    @hm-public.www sqlq --file ../scripts/sql/select-marc-url-redirects.sql --result-file ../marc-map.txt \

+    httxt2dbm -i marc-map.txt -o marc-map.map

 ## Working on this project

 In this project, we use [GitHub Flow](https://guides.github.com/introduction/flow/), a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 In addition, we would appreciate if you fork from this project and create a feature branch from your fork.
 When your work is ready, you can create a Pull Request from your forked project's feature branch into this repository's master branch.
 This helps us keep the branch structure of this repo clean.